 1 oz.
 Campari

 Stir ingredients in a mixing glass with ice, then strain into a chilled cocktail glass, and garnish with an orange twist.

-A modern book of shadows (journal) for living your best life to rock it like a dandizette.
+The dandizette journal for living your best life to rock it like a dandizette.
 Spotlighting lifestyle, art, restaurants, aphrodisiacs, food reviews, wine, spirits and all that is miam.
 Sign up for the newsletter.